 Picton is the largest town in the Wollondilly Shire and home to some great shops, restaurants and pubs.
 While you are in town enjoy a gourmet delight at Pheasants Nest Produce or a cold beer at “The George”.
 An ideal place to stay is the Picton Valley Motel that is situated across the road from Antill Park Golf Course if you’re partial to a hit.
 Within the motel is the fantastic seafood restaurant, The Captain’s Quarters, which is a hidden gem even to some in the area!

 Cedar Creek Orchard is also just up the road in Thirlmere.
 The orchard has pick your own days, market days, and also houses the very hip and cool, Cedar Creek Cider, which is becoming popular all over Sydney.
-While you’re in Thirlmere be sure to call into the NSW Rail Museum and have a ride on a steam train.
+The NSW Rail Museum is also located in Thirlmere and is home to the Festival of Steam.
+You can wander through old carriages every day and take a ride on a steam train on weekends.
+Why not combine a visit with the Picton Markets, conveniently located at the Wollondilly Shire Hall along Menangle Street.

 Not too far away is Mowbray Park, which is home to the Paperbark Cottages, within the popular Mowbray Park Farm.
 These ‘tiny’ homes offer an alternative stay on a real working farm.
 The kids will be occupied with tractor rides, sheep, cows, and chooks…and all the farm life that goes with them.